rlisle/Patriot/README.md

 library (IoTlib) and a published Alexa Smart Home skill (Patriot).

 An iOS control panel app exists that allows your old iPhones to be used as touch display control panels.
-This code is being cleaned up and will be open sourced and/or available on the app store soon.
+This code resides in the Patriot-iOS repository.

+If you are using an Alexa device, then you can also use the Alexa app Smart Home page to monitor and control your devices in addition to or instead of using the Patriot-iOS app.

 Your Photon based IoT projects can be created using any of the standard particle.io development tools (Web IDE,